CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING.md

 ### Building on FreeBSD/amd64 13.0 with the system compiler

-FreeBSD uses clang as the default compiler, which provides C++17 support out of the box since 12.0.
+FreeBSD uses clang as the default compiler, which provides C++17 support out of the box since FreeBSD 12.0.

 Install the following with pkg (or from Ports):